colin273/Scriptable-For-Dummies/docs/what-is-scriptable.md

 * x-callback-url
     - Communicate with other apps using x-callback-url.

-By using Scriptable, you have the benefit of easily integrating with iOS without the need for a Developer license; it's a great tool for the average consumer, or a full-time developer.
+By using Scriptable, you have the benefit of easily integrating with iOS without the need for a developer license; it's a great tool for the average consumer, or a full-time developer.

 #### Here’s a few examples of scripts you could create: